 After screening your buyer and their country, you may need to provide the buyer with a proforma invoice for the transaction.
 The proforma invoice is the first impression you will make on your buyers, so make sure you do it right.
 It acts like a quote and looks like a commercial invoice, and it can be used to arrange financing for the purchase.

-Certain countries may require a proforma invoice if they tightly control their currency, require an import permit, or protect local industry by placing import quotas on certain types of goods.
-For a deep dive into the benefits and features of a proforma, check out How Does the Proforma Invoice Fit in the Sales Process?
+Certain countries require a proforma invoice if they tightly control their currency, require an import permit, or protect local industry by placing import quotas on certain types of goods.
+For a deep dive into the benefits and features of a proforma, check out How Does the Proforma Invoice Fit in the Export Process?

 Step 4: Finalize the Sale

 After you send the proforma, the buyer will either reject or accept your proposal.
 As part of the acceptance process, they will most likely want to negotiate the terms of the sale.
 This will result in a verbal or written contract.